ohhfishal/blog/content/posts/problems.md

 These are problems that will always have to be solved.
 They are the consequences of the lines of code you brought into the world, so be responsible for it or no one else will.

+Fix bugs as they come up.
+Add features to quell users desire for new things.
 Focus on the consequences of the work you've done not the potentialities.
 Solve scaling to 1000x users as you scale to 1000x users.

-Because,

-### Scaling is a fundamentally different problem.
+### Scale is a fundamentally different problem.

 If you were tasked with baking a loaf of bread, you would not begin with which model of semitruck would deliver the grain.
 Baking a single loaf of bread is a challenge in discovery and learning.

 What kind of bread?
 Which recipe to use?
 What ingredients does it need?

 While the problem space is small, you have more room to adapt and experiment.
 Take advantage of it.
 This is when you have the smallest number of requirements to juggle.
 Use this time where you can make mistakes wisely, and *learn from it*.
 Make your product and skills better while you still have the freedom to fail.

+When you extrapolate the bread baking to scale, you begin to ask more questions.

+Which stores to partner with?
+How do we onboard more bakers?
+What can we do to ensure quality and freshness across state boundaries?

+The questions asked come down to how can we take what we already have and maintain enough efficiency as it scales.

+Choosing partners requires having the reach and negotiationing power to do so.
+Onboarding bakers means the amount of bread being sold exceeds or is exceeding the bread baked.
+Ensuring freshness across distance and time requires your bread to be sold far from you.

 ### When the problems change, the environment has changed.